 Certainly, yes.
 Your chances may be reduced slightly below the average if you have undergone PESA sperm extraction.

 Yes, because we will know the result of the sperm test done during the op and that the connection was successful.
 With a positive finding of sperms in the vas fluid your chances of returning to fertility are above 90%.

-We hope so.
-Most men report some change for the better.
+Not on any scientific basis.
+Most men do report some change for the better.
 But this is not our selling point!!

 Yes, definitely.
 There is a chance that after some time, possibly from 6 months onwards that some narrowing of the junction may occur.
 We suspect that certain factors such as subtle damage inflicted on the vas by diathermy may make scarring more likely.
 We do not have definite statistics on this but estimate the chances of scarring being 30% over 5 years.